 When people get into the habit of writing about their pain or illness, they become more familiar with explaining it which will help when talking to their doctor.
 It can help them to think about questions they need to ask their doctor.

 Sometimes when we see things written down, we can take a deep breath, then look at it more calmly and rationally.

-Keep a diary or a journal or write a blog.
-A journal would normally be private, unless you choose to let someone read it.
-A blog can also be kept private or you can allow a specific audience, or you can make it public.
-Writing a blog can be completely free of charge.
+You could keep a diary or journal or write a blog.
+You can make it private or let someone read it.
+A blog can also be kept private or you can allow a specific audience or you can make it public.

 You don’t need to journal or blog about it.
 You could simply write a letter to your pain or illness.
 Tell it exactly what you think of it.
 Tell it how it makes you feel.
 Tell it that you’d like it to be more considerate.
 Or tell it that you will listen to it more so you can try to get on with each other better.